tensorflow/tensorflow/g3doc/LangRef.md

 Convert a tensor from one type to an equivalent type without changing any data elements.
-The source and destination types must both be tensor types with the same element type, and the source and destination types may not be the same.
+The source and destination types must both be tensor types with the same element type.
+If both are ranked, then the rank should be the same and static dimensions should match.
-They must either have the same rank, or one may be an unknown rank.
 The operation is invalid if converting to a mismatching constant dimension.

 #### 'xor' operation